SUFandom/dialog-apt/README.md

 Cool Font.

+ITS THE END OF BETA 5.
+MAJOR PUBLIC RELEASE SOON!! 🎉🎉

+ALTHOUGH SOME FEATURES MAY BE REMOVED BECAUSE ITS OBSOLETE BUT HEY ITS FASTER!

 ## APT CLI THAT CAN MAKE YOUR APT USE EASY!!
 Tired of Typing APT install? well this is the script for you

-## NEW THINGS ON 0.4-beta (Kepler)!!
+## NEW THINGS ON 0.5-beta (Luz)!!

-> VERSION ID OF THE SCRIPT DOSEN'T SHOW , FIXED
+- FINAL VERSION OF THE BETA

-> YOU CAN NOW UPDATE CACHES IN THIS SCRIPT
-(AND EVEN UPDATE SOME PACKAGES)

-> FOR REAL!!
-FIXED THE ERROR WHEN GOING INTO OPTIONS

-> SLEEP FUNCTION VALUE NOW DECREASED IN SOME AREAS
+- MOST FEATURES WILL BE REMOVED SOON

+- MINOR OPTIMIZATION TWEAKS

+- SIMPLIFIED THE ``CHMOD`` PROCESS

 Check the Releases for Revisions or Commits (Or git clone then read the patch there)